 - Microsoft Windows 2003 Server R2

 Unattended installation is provided to help streamline the installation process in bigger facilities.
-These tools are provided by Microsoft and allow starting installation on remote computer.
-To support that feature, the Windows driver installer accepts license number, key, user, and other information from command line.
+These tools are provided by Microsoft and allow starting installation on a remote computer.
+To support that feature, the Windows driver installer accepts license numbers, keys, users, and other information from command line.
 The command syntax is the following:

 msiexec /i <MsiFile> /qn USERNAME="<UserName>" COMPANYNAME="<CompanyName>" LICNUM="<LicenseNumber>" LICKEY="<LicenseCode>"